Pioneer Natural Resources Company (PXD) Shares Plummet Below 1-Year High

 Sponsored

-The average price predicted by analysts for PXD is $253.80, which is $46.76 above the current price.
-The public float for PXD is 233.31M and currently, short sellers hold a 1.75% ratio of that float.
-The average trading volume of PXD on May 26, 2023 was 2.54M shares.
+The average price recommended by analysts for Pioneer Natural Resources Company (PXD) is $252.90, which is $52.37 above the current market price.
+The public float for PXD is 233.31M and currently, short sellers hold a 1.75% of that float.
+On May 31, 2023, PXD’s average trading volume was 2.47M shares.

 PXD’s Market Performance

-The stock of Pioneer Natural Resources Company (PXD) has seen a 1.78% increase in the past week, with a -6.69% drop in the past month, and a 7.92% gain in the past quarter.
-The volatility ratio for the week is 2.23%, and the volatility levels for the past 30 days are at 2.35% for PXD.
-The simple moving average for the last 20 days is -0.90% for PXD stock, with a simple moving average of -6.46% for the last 200 days.
+The stock of Pioneer Natural Resources Company (PXD) has seen a -5.33% decrease in the past week, with a -6.62% drop in the past month, and a 0.78% gain in the past quarter.
+The volatility ratio for the week is 2.04%, and the volatility levels for the past 30 days are at 2.20% for PXD.
+The simple moving average for the past 20 days is -2.69% for PXD’s stock, with a -8.72% simple moving average for the past 200 days.

-During the last 5 trading sessions, PXD rose by +1.78%, which changed the moving average for the period of 200-days by -4.85% in comparison to the 20-day moving average, which settled at $209.23.
-In addition, Pioneer Natural Resources Company saw -7.12% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PXD fell by -6.55%, which changed the moving average for the period of 200-days by -14.14% in comparison to the 20-day moving average, which settled at $207.74.
+In addition, Pioneer Natural Resources Company saw -9.35% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading